AustinCodingAcademy/alumni-gitbook/2019-summer/5-phone-interview.md

 ## Guest speakers: Interview demo

-Special guests Edsel and Charles will demo a technical phone interview!
+Special guests Edsel Rivera and Charles Cole will demo a technical phone interview!
 You'll have a chance to ask them questions afterwards.

 ## Question of the day